EthanRCT/Projects/README.md

 recognition system that relies on eigenvectors and the SVD to efficiently determine the difference between faces.

+### <a href="https://github.com/EthanRCT/Projects/tree/main/Markov%20Chains">Markov Chains Lab</a>

+Lab Objective: A Markov chain is a collection of states with specified probabilities for transitioning from one state to another.
+They are characterized by the fact that the future behavior of the system depends only on its current state.
+In this lab I learn to construct, analyze, and interact with Markov chains, then use a Markov-based approach to simulate natural language.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>